onehashai/onehash-connect/help/include/import-get-your-organization-started.md

     permissions](/help/restrict-message-editing-and-deletion),
     and [how users can join your organization](/help/restrict-account-creation).

-2. All users from your previous workspace will have accounts in your new Zulip organization.
+2. All users from your previous workspace will have accounts in your new OneHash Connect organization.
 However, you will need to let users know about their new accounts, and [decide how they will log in](/help/import-from-slack#decide-how-users-will-log-in) for the first time.

-3. Share the URL for your new Zulip organization, and (recommended) the [Getting started with Zulip guide](/help/getting-started-with-zulip).
+3. Share the URL for your new OneHash Connect organization, and (recommended) the [Getting started with Zulip guide](/help/getting-started-with-connect).

 4. Migrate any [integrations](/integrations/).